-Do you have a special place?
-A place that makes your heart and soul feel happy and at peace?
-A place that brings you so much joy and happiness, it makes your whole being feel complete?
-For me, it’s our family cabin in Rabbit Bay, Michigan.
-Every summer was spent for the most part up in Rabbit Bay.
+As a kid, ever summer was spent, for the most part, at our cabin up in Rabbit Bay, Michigan.
 My mom would pack everything up the night before, we couldn’t sleep, we’d be so excited to get on the road.
 We’d be waking her up in the morning, all ready to go.
 My dad usually stayed home as he had to work, but he’d come join us for long weekends when we had extended trips, sometimes he’d take a week or so off.

 The best part and something that I look forward to every summer, is the moment you pull into the cabin drive and catch a glimpse of Lake Superior glittering behind the cabin.
 You open the car door, breathe in the smell of fresh pine, and smiling happily, run down to the lake.
 The feeling of pure joy.
 The sand between your toes, the water gently splashing against the shore, and the vast never ending canvas of Lake Superior.
 True love.